 With the mock exams on the horizon, it’s really important to make the most of time.
 Not only will it give your teen the best chances for success, it’s much less stressful than leaving everything to the last minute.

 The Study Buddy has adapted modern project management thinking to help overcome some of the main barriers teens face – or create – when it comes to getting down to some revision.

-Our approach is free and straighforward to use.
+Our approach is free and straightforward to use.
 We do also have tools and products in our shop that can help you support your teen, for those who want to get up and running quickly.